james-pre/memium/README.md

 }
 ```

-Structs in LMem have the same behavior as `struct`s in C.
+Structs in Memium have the same behavior as `struct`s in C.

 ### Inheritance